A short proof of two shuffling theorems for tilings and a weighted generalization: Acknowledgment

 \section{Acknowledgment}

 The author would like to thank his advisor, Professor Mihai Ciucu, for his encouragement and useful discussions.
-This paper could not have been written without his continued guidance.
+This paper could not be written without his continued guidance.
+The author also thanks anonymous referees for carefully reading the earlier version of the paper and giving helpful feedback.
 Also, the author thanks Jeff Taylor for installing software and helpful assistance.
 David Wilson's program, \textit{vaxmacs}, was extremely useful when the author made an observation.